-To make the courses accessible, all graduate courses are offered Monday/Wednesday or Tuesday/Thursday afternoons or one night a week from 6:00–8:45 p.m.
+To make the courses accessible, all graduate courses are generally offered Monday/Wednesday or Tuesday/Thursday during evening hours.

 Master of Accountancy Curriculum